anjalihansda16/Customer-Analytics-and-Uplift-Test/README.md

 ### Background:
-ShopEase, a leading national supermarket chain, is looking to boost sales in its chips category by better understanding customer preferences and purchasing behavior.
-As part of Quantium’s retail analytics team, I’m partnering with the category Manager for Chips to extract insights that will shape the supermarket’s chip category strategy for the next six months, helping drive growth and optimize product offerings.
+ShopEase, a leading national supermarket chain, is looking to boost sales in its **chips category** by optimizing store layouts and enhancing customer engagement.
+As part of **Quantium’s retail analytics team**, I’m partnering with the **Category Manager for Chips** to analyze target customer behavior and preferences to design a layout that aligns with their shopping patterns.
+Using a **data-driven approach**, we aim to evaluate the impact of the new trial layouts and determine whether they should be rolled out across all stores to drive sales growth and improve the overall shopping experience.

 ### ERD: